U District Station

 - Installing a turnaround area on Brooklyn Avenue NE just south of NE 45th Street.
 The turnaround will allow for 3-minute loading/unloading adjacent to UW Tower.
 The turnaround will remain in place until Brooklyn Avenue NE is restored to its permanent condition before the station opens in 2021.
 No parking is available in the turnaround area.

 - Surveying and installing ground and building monitors above the future light rail tunnels.

 - BM Brenda is currently between Roosevelt and U District Station.
 Brenda is expected to arrive at U District Station by early fall.
 TBM Pamela is expected to arrive later in 2015.
 Both machines are working their way from Maple Leaf south to the future University of Washington Station.

 What to expect:

-- Frequent truck traffic on area roads and on the project site delivering materials and hauling materials offsite.
-Expect an average of four trucks per hour during excavation (daytime hours).
+- Frequent truck traffic on area roads delivering materials and hauling materials offsite.
+The number of trucks will decrease once excavation of the station is complete.